lawrencea13/SDLLearning/README.md

 2D Platformer with integrated level designer simply for learning SDL and C++.

-This is my first C++ application, as I learn, this will expand.
+This is my first C++ application, which will expand as I learn.

-Eventually, a CMAKE will be added with build instructions, and more technical information will be added here when I get the chance.
+Eventually, a CMAKE will be added with build instructions, and more technical information will be added here when I can.